applanga/sdk-ios/README.md

 2. Add the settings file to your Apps Resources it will be automatically loaded if the name matches your bundle id.

-3. **Optional: ** If you want to use a settingsfile for One or more Apps with a different bundle/package name. you can do so by specifying the name of the applanga settings file in your Info.plist under the key **ApplangaSettingsFilename**
+3. **Optional:** If you want to use a settingsfile for One or more Apps with a different bundle/package name. you can do so by specifying the name of the applanga settings file in your Info.plist under the key **ApplangaSettingsFilename**

 4. Now if you start your app you should see a log message that tells you that Applanga was initialized or a Warning message in case of a missing Configuration.

 ##Usage
+Once Applanga is integrated and configured it is synchronizing your local strings with the Applanga Dashboard every Time you start your App or if new missing strings are found.
+Translations that you have stored in local *".strings"* files in your App will be sent to the Dashboard immidiately.
+Applanga also autodetects your strings in Storyboards and in the code when they are used.
+You dont need to use any special methods just continue using [NSLocalizedString](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Miscellaneous/Foundation_Functions/#//apple_ref/c/macro/NSLocalizedString) like you are used to do.